 The above rates are set by Office 365 and cannot be altered.

 The default maximum sending limit to external addresses is set at 100 recipients per hour.
 However, this can be increased if there is a valid reason for a higher rate being required.
-Please log a request if you require an increase, giving full details for the reason (choose Request Something, then Log a General Request).
+Please Contact IT if you require an increase.

 The University provides a mailing list service which can allow you to create, manage and send a standard, non-personalised email to large numbers of users.
 The membership of the mailing list can be updated simply by cutting and pasting lists of email addresses allowing you to send email to those recipients in a controlled and recorded way.
 The mailing list service has a wide variety of features which includes allowing self-subscription, allow anyone to post to the list, requiring moderation or preventing sending to the list for all but specific individuals.
 For more details on the mailing list service, and to obtain a downloadable application form to create a mailing list, please refer to https://lists.leeds.ac.uk